 Plenty of Options for Internal Medicine Board Review Courses

-Of several basic options — courses offered locally, those requiring travel, prerecorded, self-pacing, and online courses — board review courses requiring travel edge out the more convenient options for perceived efficacy, according our physician survey.
+Out of several options — courses offered locally, those requiring travel, prerecorded, self-pacing, and online courses — board review courses requiring travel edge out the more convenient options for perceived efficacy, according to our physician survey.

 - Fear of not passing their exams or not feeling confident about how to focus their studies independently.